jaceiverson/aoc-2021/README.md

 Changes the year from the current year to any of the previous.
 Selection is each year including and after 2015.
 (2015-)

 default: today's year (int)

+#### Flag Ordering
+It does not matter the order that you have your flags, just know that the values should follow the flag.

 ## Steps to make Unix Command
 You can also follow these steps to make a Unix Command name "newday".
 This will allow you to run the script by only typing "newday" instead of the traditional python command "python newday".